If you know someone with a February birthday, then you should know that violets are this month’s birth flower.

 How to Give Violets

-Then there’s the plants themselves.
+Then there are the plants themselves.
 A single potted violet is a great birthday present or thank-you gift.
 If you want to take things a step further, you can design an adorable planter with blooming violets in the colors of your choosing.

 There are many great ways to celebrate a February birthday or say thank you with violets.
-For even more ideas, stop in at one of People’s Flower’s locations or visit our website!
+For even more ideas, stop in at one of People’s Flower’s locations or shop from our birthday collection!